 Mode of Travel : Flight/Land100%

-Shey Phoksundo National Park enhances the trek’s allure, serving as a sanctuary for rare and endangered species like snow leopards, musk deer, and blue sheep.
-At its heart lies the resplendent Phoksundo Lake, a turquoise gem nestled among towering peaks.
+Shey Phoksundo National Park enhances the trek’s beauty, serving as a sanctuary for rare and endangered species like snow leopards, musk deer, and blue sheep.
+At its heart lies the resplendent Phoksundo Lake, a turquoise towering peaks.
 The Upper Dolpo Trek is a difficult venture that demands robust physical fitness and prior trekking experience.
 The optimal period to undertake this journey is from May to October, a window of clear skies and prime trekking conditions.

 The Upper Dolpo trek known as the Trans-Himalayan Trek Nepal, unfolds within mid-west Nepal.
 This itinerary takes you through the icy domains of the famous Shey Gompa Monastery beyond Phoksundo Lake, near Tibet.
 While the Lower Dolpo trek grants access to Phoksundo Lake, the Upper Dolpo trek immerses you in the spiritual core of the Dolpo Region, renowned as the Crystal Monastery.
 Pilgrims believe that passing through this mountain liberates one from the cycle of life and death.